 The Senate Bill is comparable.
-The Senate Bill has received three committees of reference, Senate Environment and Natural Resources, Senate Criminal Justice and Senate Rules.
+The Senate Bill has received three committees of reference, Senate Environment and Natural Resources, Senate Criminal Justice, and Senate Rules.
 The bill was on the Sente Environment and Natural Resources Committee agenda January 10th.
 The bill passed 7-0.
 The bill has two more stops.
+The bill is not scheduled to be heard this week in the Senate Criminal Justice Committee.